mogoson/MGS.Cacher/Assets/Documentation~/README.md

 # Summary
 - Cacher for data.

-# Environment
+## Ability

-- .net framework.
+- Cacher.
-- Unity 5.0.
+- TimeoutCacher.

 # Usage
 - Create instance of the class Cacher<T> or TimeoutCacher<T>